oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-insight-in-data.md

     Let's look at few of such patterns.
 For this lab, we will look at 3
     examples:

       1: Purchasing pattern of singles across Genre

       2: Representation of seniors (61-70) across customer value

       3: Purchasing behavior of dog owners across age groups

-    You can find them in the screenshot below. **Note that the order of insights may vary if data is different or the insight is still running, therefore refer to the labels on each tile to identify it.**
+    You can see the list of insights in our workshop data below.

+    **Note that the order of
+    insights may vary if data is different or the insight is still running, therefore refer to the labels on each tile to identify it.**